 Some health practitioners are recommending complete vegetarian diets to asthmatics.
 One long-term study showed that 92% of patients who eliminated all meat, fish, dairy, and eggs showed great improvement.
 Perhaps eliminating animal fat and increasing the amounts of fruits and vegetables was responsible for these results.
 Reducing sodium is also important, with evidence pointing towards reduced asthmatic symptoms and even the lessening of mortality rates with a low-sodium diet.

 Vitamin C (known to help keep the bronchial tubes healthy and flowing freely), Vitamin E, selenium, and lycopene have been found to be helpful.
-(Eat your tomatoes, as Mom always said).
-(As mama Marsico would say… eat your tomatoes!)
 Antioxidants fight free radicals which can negatively affect your bronchials as well.
-Make sure you have enough magnesium in your diet as well.
+Make sure you have enough magnesium/calcium in your diet as well.
 Deficiency of magnesium is a factor in some asthma cases.
-Eat (Eating) lots of fresh fruits (berries, kiwi) and green vegetables from the cabbage family are recommended.
+Eat lots of fresh fruits (berries, kiwi) and green vegetables from the cabbage family.